1123/learn-kafka-courses/kafka-streams/README.md

 # Kafka Streams Course

-TODOs:
-* update README to mTLS

-This is the code repo containing the full solutions to the exercises for the Kafka Streams course.
+This is the code repo containing the exercises plus solutions for the Kafka Streams course.

 ## Setting up properties for running the exercise code